adamvlasak/ansible-rockylinux/README.md

 $ mkdir src && cd src
 $ git clone git@github.com:adamvlasak/work-machine.git
 $ cd work-machine/
-$ make prepare
+$ touch hosts
+$ cp vars.example vars.yml
 ```

-You must edit the file vars.yml according to your needs!
+You must create two files: hosts and vars.yml in root of the project and set up according to your needs (see vars.example).
 Then run playbook:

 ```
 $ make provision